fengbintu/Neural-Networks-on-Silicon/README.md

 ## Reading List
 This is a reading list of conference papers that interest me.
 The emphasis is focused on, but not limited to neural networks on silicon.
 Papers of significance are marked in **bold**.
 ### 2016 DAC
-- **Taming the Diversity of Convolutional Neural Network Topology: An Adaptive Data Folding and Parallelism Scheme for Deep Learning Accelerators.**
-- **DeepBurning: Automatic Generation of FPGA-based Learning Accelerators for the Neural Network Family.**
+- **DeepBurning: Automatic Generation of FPGA-based Learning Accelerators for the Neural Network Family.** (Chinese Academy of Sciences)
+- **C-Brain:A Deep Learning Accelerator that Tames the Diversity of CNNs through Adaptive Data-Level Parallelization.** (Chinese Academy of Sciences)
-- **Simplifying Deep Neural Networks for Neuromorphic Architectures.**
+- **Simplifying Deep Neural Networks for Neuromorphic Architectures.** (Incheon National University)
-- **Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.**
+- **Dynamic Energy-Accuracy Trade-off Using Stochastic Computing in Deep Neural Networks.** (Samsung, Seoul National University, Ulsan National Institute of Science and Technology)
+- **Optimal Design of JPEG Hardware under the Approximate Computing Paradigm.** (University of Minnesota, TAMU)
+- Perform-ML: Performance Optimized Machine Learning by Platform and Content Aware Customization.
+(Rice University, UCSD)
+- Low-Power Approximate Convolution Computing Unit with Domain-Wall Motion Based “Spin-Memristor” for Image Processing Applications.
+(Purdue University)
+- Cross-Layer Approximations for Neuromorphic Computing: From Devices to Circuits and Systems.
+(Purdue University)
 - Switched by Input: Power Efficient Structure for RRAM-based Convolutional Neural Network.
+(Tsinghua University)
+- A 2.2 GHz SRAM with High Temperature Variation Immunity for Deep Learning Application under 28nm.
+(UCLA, Bell Labs)

 ### 2016 ISSCC
 - **A 1.42TOPS/W Deep Convolutional Neural Network Recognition Processor for Intelligent IoE Systems.** (KAIST)